 What are JWTs?

 JSON Web Tokens are an open standard (RFC 7519) for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
+In Definable, JWTs are used to:- Authenticate users after login

 - Maintain session state without server-side storage